Venskovich/RailTransBot/README.md

 https://telegra.ph/railtrans-02-09 (readme gameplay)

 The project is implemented for an appropriate chat - https://t.me/nause121 .
-To make it avaiable for all chats, I should have more powerful server, which means more spends, so it is available only for chat NOW
+To make it avaiable for all chats, I should have more powerful server, which means more spends, so it is available only for one public chat NOW